-Two-time Weizmann summer scholar Matt Goh is heading to the University of Oxford after recently graduating with First Class Honours in theoretical physics from the Australian National University (ANU).
+Two-time Weizmann scholar Matt Goh is heading to the University of Oxford after recently graduating with First Class Honours in theoretical physics from the Australian National University (ANU).

 But not only did Matt graduate, he received the University Medal and was awarded a Rhodes Scholarship to undertake a DPhil in Physics at Oxford.

 His Honours research is on designing, modelling and simulating a new method to control ultracold fermionic atoms, for quantum simulation applications.
 Matt investigated the viability of feedback control methods as an alternative cooling method to achieve the staggeringly cold nanokelvin temperatures for quantum degeneracy.
 In doing so, he took the first steps towards supplanting the Nobel Prize-winning evaporative techniques of Wieman, Ketterle and Cornell, inching towards the next generation of cold-atom quantum technologies.

 This is a massive achievement for Matt.
 He noted that his two summer schools at Weizmann (the 2016 International Summer Science Institute (ISSI) and the 2018 Kupcinet-Getz International Summer School) were a great inspiration:

 “Research is at the core of what I do, and there are surprisingly few chances to develop core research skills in a standard undergraduate science degree.
 The opportunity to join research groups at Weizmann on two separate occasions contributed enormously to my personal growth as a young scientist, and definitely pushed me along the path that has led me to Oxford.”